What Does Direct Primary Care Cost - Is It Really Worth It?

 What direct primary care fees need to be paid?

-The only recurring direct primary care cost is your monthly membership fee plus taxes.
-Like CBC tests, vaccines, or medicine memberships, other costs are only charged as they are incurred.
+The only recurring direct primary care cost is your monthly membership fee.
+The application of sales tax to DPC membership fees depends on state and local laws and is not universal.
+Like CBC tests, vaccines, or medicine costs beyond what's included in the membership, other costs are only charged as they are incurred.
 For DPC-Concierge Medicine hybrids, your physician can bill your insurance company for any covered services incurred.

 Is direct primary care worth it?